Euthimios/fareEstimationScript/Readme.md

 Flags:
       in   the path for the file that has the Ride data ,ex : assets/input.csv out  the path for the file that will have the calculated data for each Ride , ex :assets/output.csv

+      to print a usage message with all defined command-line flags execute : go run .cmd/thabeat/main.go  -h
 ```